latchbio/latch/latch_cli/extras/nextflow/README.md

 Visiting is recursive - an `Expression`'s sub-`Expression`s must be visited first to correctly determine any necessary dependencies.
 The result of visiting an `Expression` is a `ScopeVariable`, a wrapper around the vertices that produce the value(s) of that `Expression` with some metadata for correctly resolving property accesses.

+The first step in parsing the workflow body is to add any workflow input names to the scope, and to add *input vertices* for each of these inputs.
+These vertices exist as plumbing, and won't appear in the final DAG.

 ### Binary Expressions

 `BinaryExpressions` are treated differently based on their operator.